 - The first two Warcraft games allow the player to fight as either the humans or the orcs.
 A notable difference is that canon assumes that the orcs win the first game.

 - World of Warcraft has the same events play out in some areas from the Horde's and Alliance's separate points of view.
-A notable example is the Southern Barrens: the Horde is reeling from the fire-bombing and looting of Camp Taurajo, kill the general responsible.
-The Alliance players, meanwhile, deal with the death of their general who deeply regretted the way Taurajo turned out, arrest the convicts looting the ruined town.
+A notable example is the Southern Barrens: the Horde is reeling from the fire-bombing and looting of Camp Taurajo, and kill the general responsible.
+The Alliance players, meanwhile, deal with the death of their general who deeply regretted the way Taurajo turned out, and arrest the convicts looting the ruined town.
 Another quest has the Alliance player report to a General that his adult military son died when explosion blew up their base, and kill goblin miners for revenge.
 Hordeside, the players help a Tauren blow up a military base whose inhabitants had killed his family and destroyed a tauren village during peacetime.

 - The three acts of Starcraft requires you to take the sides of all three factions in turn as an ongoing, continuous story.
 After you've achieved triumph as the Zerg, claiming the Protoss homeworld, you now have to play the Protoss reclaiming said homeworld.

 Role Playing Games